IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==============  ==============  =============  ===========================================================  =====
 Identifier      Identifier      Header         Description
 ==============  ==============  =============  ===========================================================  =====
-Period          Area            RESEnergy      Minimum RES energy for each period, scenario, and area       GWh
+Period          Area            RESEnergy      Minimum RES energy for each period and area       GWh
 ==============  ==============  =============  ===========================================================  =====

 If no value is introduced for an area, the RES energy limit is considered 0.